Logarithmic Depth Decomposition of Approximate Multi-Controlled Single-Qubit Gates Without Ancilla Qubits: Logarithmic-Depth n-Qubit Toffoli Gates with one Ancillae

-This section presents an optimized decomposition for the $n$-qubit Toffoli gate, building upon the approach proposed by Ref.~\cite{khattar2025rise}.
-Unlike the original construction, which requires two clean ancilla qubits, our decomposition achieves the same functionality using only one clean ancilla, minimizing resource overhead.
-To store the control information, we leverage conditionally clean ancilla qubits and optimize their parallel utilization, matching the depth of the relative-phase circuit.
-This improvement enhances scalability and suitability for near-term quantum devices, where reducing both ancilla count and depth is critical for mitigating error rates.
+We present a modified circuit decomposition for $n$-qubit Toffoli gates that reduces the ancilla qubits requirements while maintaining logarithmic depth.
+Building on the logarithmic-depth construction from~\cite{khattar2025rise}, we extend the initial conditionally clean qubit creation from 2 to 3 qubits.

+This modification allows Step 3---the linear implementation on $\log{n} + 1$ qubits---to utilize one of these 3 control qubits of Step~1 as a conditionally clean ancilla qubit.
+This qubit should be one of the $n - \log{n}$ qubits not involved in storing the logical AND from Step 2, eliminating the need for dedicated ancillae in the recursive step.

-To construct an $n$-qubit Toffoli gate with $\mathcal{O}(\log n)$ depth with one clean ancilla qubit, we divide the circuit into five steps.
-Fig.~\ref{fig:mcx9_log} illustrates the circuit design for a $9$-qubit Toffoli gate.
+To construct an $n$-qubit Toffoli gate with $\mathcal{O}(\log n)$ depth using one clean ancilla qubit, we implement the circuit through five steps with mirror symmetry: Step~4 inverts Step~2, and Step~5 inverts Step~1.
+Fig.~\ref{fig:mcx12} demonstrates this construction for $n=12$.

-In the first step, we use a Toffoli gate to generate two conditionally clean ancilla qubits.
-As previously noted, due to the circuit's symmetry, the Toffoli gate can be implemented up to a diagonal gate as shown in Fig.~\ref{fig:relative_phase}.

-Step 2 adds a $\log$-depth ladder of $ n-\log (n) - 2$ Toffoli gates (up to a diagonal gate) in the remaining $n-2$ control qubits.
-Fig.~\ref{fig:primitive_circuit} details how to implement each ladder block using a relative phase.
-Since the gates commute on the target qubits, the overall depth remains the same as that of a single Toffoli gate, up to a diagonal gate.
-This step stores the AND of all remaining $n-2$ qubits in $\log(n)$ control qubits.

-Step~3 introduces a $\log(n+1)$-qubit Toffoli gate.
-To implement this step, we recursively apply the $n$-qubit Toffoli gate with logarithmic depth, replacing the linear decomposition proposed by Ref.~\cite{khattar2025rise}.
-By selecting one control qubit (not involved in storing the AND of the $n-2$ qubits from Step~2) as a conditionally clean qubit, we apply $X$ gates to this qubit before and after the recursive operation.
-This approach reduces the auxiliary qubit requirement from two (as in Ref.~\cite{khattar2025rise}) to one.
-Steps~4 and~5 invert Steps~2 and~1, respectively.
-This circuit design yields the following theorem:

-\begin{theorem} Constructing a quantum circuit that implements an $n$-qubit Toffoli gate using one clean ancilla, with a total of $6n-6$ CNOT gates and depth $\mathcal{O}(\log{n})$ is possible. \end{theorem}